 - Use a Privacy Screen When in Public – Fraudsters often engage in shoulder surfing in order to see what is happening on your screen.
 In order to protect your privacy when in public, use a privacy screen and be aware of how close other people are to you, especially when viewing sensitive information.

-Your password grants access to your accounts and by to extension your personal information.
+Your password grants access to your accounts and by extension, your personal information.
 Therefore, it is important to do the following:

 - Use strong passwords of at least 8 characters that include upper and lower case letters, numbers and symbols.
 Phrases and other non-obvious combinations are harder to guess.